dfgordon/vscode-disk-image-notebook/README.md

 1. Install a C compiler if necessary
 2. Install rust if necessary, often a package manager suffices, e.g. `brew install rust`, otherwise search for `rustup`
 3. Enter `cargo install a2kit` in your terminal

+## Note on ANIMALS

+The demo shows the source code for `ANIMALS`.
+There is sometimes no space after the `REM` token.
+This is not a mistake.
+The backend's detokenizers are designed to be inversions of the vendor's tokenizers.
+In some cases the vendor's detokenizer is *not* an inversion, in which case the backend's detokenizer will format things differently.